Home » Great Lakes States Directory » Michigan Military History

 The 32nd Division was organized in July 1917 from National Guard troops; about 15,000 from Wisconsin and 8,000 from Michigan.
 Before it left for France, 4,000 National Army troops from Wisconsin and Michigan were transferred to the division.
 In France and Germany the 32nd Division was under fire for six months, from May to November 1918.
 It fought on five fronts in three major offensives, and took 14,000 casualties. – Summarized from the “Highlights” section.

-Michigan’s Polar Bears; The American Expedition to North Russia 1918-1919 – Michigan Military
+Michigan’s Polar Bears; The American Expedition to North Russia 1918-1919 – World War I and Michigan

 Doolen, Richard M.